 \section{PEPPER}

-Given that backdoor triggers are implanted in the input prompt, our proposed method, PEPPER aims to strategically perturb the prompt to eliminate triggers while maintaining generation quality.
-PEPPER employs a large language model, specifically GPT-4.1~\citep{openai2024gpt4} to rewrite the input prompt via a carefully designed prompt.
-The rewrite is guided by two objectives: \begin{itemize} \item Make the caption \emph{semantically different yet visually similar}. (based on \textbf{Observation 1}); \item Add small, relevant details to weaken trigger influence. (based on \textbf{Observation 2}) \end{itemize} These two objectives are built on the following two observations: \textbf{1.~Backdoor attacks affect the target token as well as its neighbors in the text-embedding space.} A naive baseline for perturbation is synonym substitution, which has been explored in other adversarial text settings \citep{li-etal-2021-searching}.
-However, because backdoor attacks influence not only the trigger token but also nearby tokens in the text embedding space, naive synonym or semantic substitutions often remain within the poisoned neighborhood and fail to address the backdoor.
-As illustrated in Figure~\ref{fig:synonym_example}, changing beautiful cat to pretty neko still leads the model to generate the attacker’s target (zebra).
-Therefore, to escape a broad attacked region, one must choose substitutions that are sufficiently \emph{semantically distant} while preserving the intended visual outcome.
+Given that backdoor triggers are implanted in the input prompt, our perturbation framework, PEPPER aims to strategically perturb the prompt to eliminate triggers while maintaining generation quality.
+PEPPER is guided by two objectives: \begin{itemize}[topsep=2pt, itemsep=0pt, leftmargin=0.25in] \item Make the caption \emph{semantically different yet visually similar}. (based on \textbf{Observation 1}) \item Add small, relevant details to weaken trigger influence. (based on \textbf{Observation 2}) \end{itemize} These two objectives are built on the following two observations: \textbf{Obs~1.
+Backdoor attacks affect the target token as well as its neighbors in the text-embedding space.} Intuitively, prompts with similar semantics provide highly similar conditioning vectors $\mathbf{c}$'s, leading to similar generated images.
+Therefore, backdoor attacks influence not only the trigger token but also nearby tokens in the text embedding space.
+Naive synonym or semantic substitutions often remain within the poisoned neighborhood and fail to address the backdoor.
+As illustrated in Figure~\ref{fig:observations}, changing beautiful cat to pretty neko still leads the model to generate the attacker’s target (zebra).
+Therefore, to escape a broad attacked region, one must choose substitutions that are sufficiently \emph{semantically distant} while preserving visual outcome.